 Israeli companies are generally subject to income tax on their taxable income under the Income Tax Ordinance, 5721-1961.
 The regular corporate tax rate in Israel has been 23% since 2018.
 However, our production facility qualifies as a "benefited enterprise" under the Law for the Encouragement of Capital Investments, 5719-1959, as amended.
 We may select a "preferred enterprise" status, which will allow us to be taxed at a rate of 16% on all of our income.
 For additional information see Item 10E.
-"Additional Information - Tax Benefits Under the Law for the Encouragement of Capital Investments, 5719-1959" and Note 18 to our consolidated financial statements.
+"Additional Information - Taxation - Tax Benefits under the Law for the Encouragement of Capital Investments, 5719-1959" and Note 18 to our consolidated financial statements.

-As of December 31, 2021, we had approximately \$20.4 million in tax operating loss carry forwards and \$11.1 million in capital loss carry forwards in Israel, which can be offset against future income in Israel without time limitation.
+As of December 31, 2022, we had approximately \$14.3 million in tax operating loss carryforwards which can be offset against future income in Israel without time limitation.
+In addition, as of December 31, 2022, we had \$9.8 million in capital loss carry forwards, which can be offset against future capital gains in Israel without time limitation.
 In Israel, we have received final tax assessments through the 1995 tax year.
-Tax assessments through the 2016 tax year are considered final due to the statute of limitations.
-Our European subsidiary, Eltek Europe, has received final tax assessments through the 2013 tax year.
+Tax assessments through the 2017 tax year are considered final due to the statute of limitations.
+Our inactive European subsidiary, Eltek Europe, has received final tax assessments through the 2013 tax year.
 Our U.S. subsidiary has not yet received any final tax assessments since its incorporation.
+The subsidiary is no longer subject to federal and state examinations for fiscal years before 2019.

+In 2022, we recorded tax expense of \$0.7 million, mainly in respect of our operations in Israel.
 In 2021, we reversed the valuation allowance recorded in past years due to our conclusion that it is more likely than not that the Company will realize its deferred tax losses in the future and recorded a tax benefit of \$3.5 million.
 In 2020, we recorded tax expenses of \$71,000, mainly in respect of our subsidiary in the United States.